-Candidates who elect to have a statement printed in the County Voter Information Guide are required to pay the estimated costs of including their candidate statement in the County Voter Information Guide at the time of filing.
-The actual costs of inclusion will be determined after the election, and participating candidates will either receive a refund or be responsible for paying additional costs at that time.
+Candidates who elect to have a statement printed in the County Voter Information Guide are required to pay the estimated costs of including their candidate statement in the County Voter Information Guide at the time of filing their candidate statement.
+The actual costs of inclusion will be determined after the election, and participating candidates will either receive a refund or will be responsible for paying additional costs at that time.